Mercury-HPC/Mercury-HPC.github.io/documentation.md

 __OFI:__ (*as of v1.0.0*) The NA OFI/libfabric plugin is available for general
     purpose use, but some providers (libfabric transport plugins) are still in an early development state.
-The plugin currently supports tcp, verbs, psm2 and gni transports. <br/>
+The plugin currently supports tcp, verbs, psm2 and gni transports.
+See this [page][libfabric] for design details.

 *Technical notes:*
-  * Low CPU consumption (i.e., idles without busy spinning) if supported by the libfabric provider.
-At present, the `sockets` and `gni` providers accomplish this by using internal progress threads.
+  * Low CPU consumption (i.e., idles without busy spinning) is supported by all libfabric providers.
+At present, the `sockets`, `psm2` and `gni` providers accomplish this by using internal progress threads.
   * Connection-less and uses reliable datagrams.
   * RMA (for Mercury bulk operations) is implemented natively on transports that support it (i.e., verbs, psm2 and gni).
-  * ofi/tcp (`sockets` provider) should be considered the most stable transport.
+  * ofi/tcp (`sockets` provider) should be considered the most stable transport, although emulates some of the operations.
   * ofi/verbs (`verbs;rxm` provider) is stable and uses the RxM layer to emulate connection-less endpoints.
   * ofi/psm2 (`psm2` provider) is stable and can be used on Intel<sup>®</sup> Omni-Path interconnect.
   * ofi/gni (`gni` provider) support within the plugin is stable and can be